 The Cradle of Forestry invites the curious of all ages to learn about insects and other arthropods.
 This event will be held in and around the Forest Discovery Center at the Cradle of Forestry and commemorates National Pollinator Week.

 11:15am– Talk and short walk on plant-insect interactions

 11:00am-4:00pm– On-going buggy games and crafts.

 11am-2:00pm- Learn about monarch butterflies, their migration, and how you can help their survival with conservationist Joyce Pearsall

 1:00-4:00pm -See an enclosed observation hive containing thousands of live honeybees Learn about the fascinating lifecycle of these social insects, how honey is made, and how to get started as a beekeeper.

 Lunch is available in the Café at the Cradle from 11:00am-3:00pm.

-Admission to the Cradle of Forestry is $5.00 for adults and free for youth under 16 years of age and America the Beautiful and Golden Age Passes.
-For more information call 828-877-3130.
+General admission applies for this all-day arthropod event: $5.00 for adults and free for youth under 16 years of age.
+America the Beautiful and Golden Age passes are honored.